 The growing popularity of robotic automation across a wide range of sectors looks set to continue over the next few years, as businesses look to take advantage of the many benefits it offers.
-Manufacturers in the UK are starting invest more in the technology in preparation for our departure from the EU, allowing them to maintain their competitive edge in the market.
+Manufacturers in the UK are starting to invest more in the technology in preparation for our departure from the EU, allowing them to maintain their competitive edge in the market.

 Naturally, not everyone has been convinced of the advantages robotic automation can deliver.
 There is still some cautiousness about adapting an existing production line, with some reasonable objections posed by those yet to try the technology.
 To address both sides of the discussion, we have put together a few brief advantages and disadvantages of using robotic automation.

 There will be no lunchbreaks, holidays, sick leave or shift time allocated for robotic automation.
 It can be set to work on a repetitive cycle, and as long as it is maintained correctly, it will continue to do so until programmed otherwise.
-This eliminates the risk of RSI occuring.
+This eliminates the risk of RSI occurring.

 The increase in production at a lower cost produces obvious benefits for any manufacturer.
 The cost of investment can be recovered in a relatively short space of time and the gains from that point onwards are exponential to say the least.